 Wolf Tooth Components have done just this with the new Pack Tool range, which includes ultralight master link pliers, an aluminum wrench with interchangeable inserts, and an aluminum chain whip.
 CyclingTips’ in-house tool geek Dave Rome weighs in.

-The newest piece of the collection — and most likely the one generating the most attention — is the Pack Pliers.
+The piece of the collection generating the most attention is the Pack Pliers.
 CNC machined of aluminium in the USA, these function as chain master link pliers, a valve core tool, valve nut pliers, and a tyre lever, while also including storage for two magnetically captured quick links, all in a 8mm-thick tool that weighs just 39g.

 As a bonus, the anodised aluminium bolt that forms the pivot for the two halves of the Pack Pliers is actually a chainring bolt that can be used on your crankset in a pinch.
 The bolt also provides a splash of colour to the black anodised tool, with various options available to match a number of other Wolf Tooth products.
 Retail price for the standard black version is US$30; the red version costs an additional US$3.

 The Pack Pliers absolutely work as advertised, removing any common 10, 11 or 12-speed master link on the market.
 Likewise, the magnetic storage within the tool is effective and ensures you’re never left with half a master link when you need it most.

 The rest of the features do the trick, too.
 The Presta valve core tool in the handle is convenient if you need to add sealant on the road or trail, and the valve nut pliers make quick work of valve nuts that have corroded over time.
 Likewise, I was able to undo a stuck Presta valve with the pliers, too.